 Our workshops are completely interactive, so be ready to be engaged and inspired!

-Participants will be immersed in the forthcoming Choices unit The Middle East: Questions for U.S. Policy and parts of the forthcoming unit The Syrian Civil War.
+Participants will explore the Choices unit The Middle East: Questions for U.S. Policy and parts of the forthcoming unit The Syrian Civil War.
 Both units are provided.
 QFI will present its materials for teaching about Arab World history and culture.
 Participants will discuss ways to adapt all of these materials to meet specific classroom goals.Co-Sponsored by the Qatar Foundation International (QFI)

 Workshop fee includes the print format AND a one-year license for the Digital Editions format of The Middle East: Questions for U.S. Policy and the forthcoming The Syrian Conflict curriculum units, additional teaching materials, all curricular materials from QFI, lunches, and a certificate of completion.